DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

   Y : np.ndarray, optional
     This is the future observed data of the agents, in the form of a :math:`\{N_{samples} \times N_{agents} \times N_{O} \times 2\}` dimensional numpy array with float values.
-    If an agent is fully or or some timesteps partially not observed, then this can include np.nan values.
+    If an agent is fully or for some timesteps partially not observed, then this can include np.nan values.
     This value is not returned for **mode** = *'pred'*.
   T : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents}\}` dimensional numpy array.
 It includes strings that indicate